ec209/re-team-manual/source/documentation/prometheus-for-gds-paas/index.md

 - A cron job running on each Prometheis instances syncs these files to the config directory so that Prometheus can pick up the changes.

 ### AWS Nginx configuration
-Nginx is set up between Prometheus on AWS and GOV.UK PaaS as ingress/egress requests proxy and is composed of two elements:
+Nginx is set up infront of Prometheus and acts as an ingress/egress request proxy.
+It is composed of two elements:

 #### paas-proxy:
 A forward proxy is used for the traffic from Prometheus to PaaS with two purposes.

-- **Custom header insertion**: custom headers X-CF-APP-INSTANCE, which is a CloudFoundry-specific header which requests a specific instance ID to scrape, is inserted to requests from Prometheus to PaaS so that Prometheus can get metrics from each instance of an app [EC2 Nginx config](https://github.com/alphagov/prometheus-aws-configuration-beta/blob/master/terraform/modules/prom-ec2/prometheus/cloud.conf#L66).
+- **Custom header insertion**: custom headers X-CF-APP-INSTANCE, which is a CloudFoundry-specific header which requests a specific instance ID to scrape, is inserted to requests from Prometheus to PaaS so that Prometheus can get metrics from each instance of an app - [EC2 Nginx config](https://github.com/alphagov/prometheus-aws-configuration-beta/blob/master/terraform/modules/prom-ec2/prometheus/cloud.conf#L66).

 - **Bearer token**:
-set to be CloudFoundry app guid, is used to authorise the connection to the /metrics endpoint for metrics exporters running on PaaS.
-[EC2 Nginx config](https://github.com/alphagov/prometheus-aws-configuration-beta/blob/master/terraform/modules/prom-ec2/prometheus/cloud.conf#L67)
+set to be CloudFoundry app guid, is used to authorise the connection to the /metrics endpoint for metrics exporters running on PaaS - [EC2 Nginx config](https://github.com/alphagov/prometheus-aws-configuration-beta/blob/master/terraform/modules/prom-ec2/prometheus/cloud.conf#L67).

+#### auth-proxy
+TO DO

 ### AWS session manager
-We use AWS session manager for accessing AWS node instances via the [systems manager console](https://eu-west-1.console.aws.amazon.com/systems-manager/home?region=eu-west-1#) (login to aws first) or cli.
-We do this instead of sshing into the node and this is the reason why the Prometheus-for-PaaS architecture does not contain a bastion host.
+We use AWS session manager for accessing AWS node instances via the [systems manager console](https://eu-west-1.console.aws.amazon.com/systems-manager/home?region=eu-west-1#) (login to aws first) or CLI.
+We do this instead of sshing into the node and do not need a bastion host in our architecture.

 ### IP safelist for PaaS routes
 PaaS tenants can optionally deploy a [IP safelist service](https://docs.cloud.service.gov.uk/deploying_services/route_services/) on PaaS, which is based on [PaaS route service](https://docs.cloud.service.gov.uk/deploying_services/route_services/#route-services) that provides a full proxy for application routes, e.g. [prometheus-metric-exporter](https://github.com/alphagov/paas-prometheus-exporter) that are bound to it.
 PaaS tenants can use the route service to provide an IP restriction layer before web requests hit the applications running on PaaS.

-### Logging and monitoring
+### Logging, monitoring and alerting
-The following apps and SaaS are used for monitoring and logging prometheus-for-PaaS.
+The following apps and SaaS are used for monitoring, logging and alerting for the prometheus-for-PaaS.

 #### Pingdom
-Pingdom periodically checks the availability of our Prometheus and Alertmanager services (how often?)
+Pingdom checks the availability of prom-1 every minute.
+Alertmanager can not be checked by Pingdom because only traffic from the office IPs can access it.

 #### Logit
 We send logs generated from AWS EC2 and PaaS to [Logit](https://reliability-engineering.cloudapps.digital/logging.html#get-started-with-logit), which provides an ELK (Elasticsearch/Logstash/Kibana) service for storing, visualising and filtering logs.

-#### Prometheus
+#### Prometheus and Alertmanager
-We use RE-hosted Prometheus suite to manage and visualise the metrics from our apps hosted on AWS and PaaS and infrastructure.
-This includes [Grafana](http://grafana-paas.cloudapps.digital/metrics), [Prometheus](https://prom-1.monitoring.gds-reliability.engineering/metrics), [Alertmanager](https://alerts-1.monitoring.gds-reliability.engineering/metrics) and AWS EC2 instances.
+We use Prometheus for GDS PaaS to monitor and alert on itself.
+Most applications we run expose a /metrics page by default, for example
+[Grafana](http://grafana-paas.cloudapps.digital/metrics), [Prometheus](https://prom-1.monitoring.gds-reliability.engineering/metrics), [Alertmanager](https://alerts-1.monitoring.gds-reliability.engineering/metrics).
+We also run additional exporters where needed, for example the [node_exporter](https://github.com/prometheus/node_exporter) on our AWS EC2 instances.

 #### Cronitor
 [Cronitor](https://cronitor.io/) is a “Deadman Switch” type of service for health and uptime monitoring of cron jobs.
 Regular “heartbeats” are sent to Cronitor indicating uptime, it will raise a Pagerduty ticket if it misses the number of heartbeats as configured.
+We use this to page us if our alerting pipeline is not working.

 #### Zendesk and Pagerduty
-Zendesk is used for receiving non-interrupting alerts and Pagerduty is used to receive interrupting alerts generated by Alertmanager.
-The logic of generating tickets and pages are defined in Prometheus.
+Zendesk is used for receiving non-interrupting alerts and Pagerduty is used to receive interrupting alerts.
+Alert priority is defined in the Prometheus alerts.
 Alertmanager is used for routing the tickets and pages to the services.
 The alerting actions and procedures are defined in Zendesk and Pagerduty.
 Refer to [gds-way](https://gds-way.cloudapps.digital/standards/alerting.html#how-to-manage-alerts) for information on managing alerts.

 ## Repositories